 Pre-commit hook integration

 Install detect-secrets as a pre-commit hook to scan staged changes before commits go through.
 If a developer tries to commit new secrets, the hook blocks the commit and shows the offending content.
-Only changes that match the baseline or contain no secrets can be committed.

 The hook runs in seconds because it scans only staged changes, not the entire repository.